A colocalization spectral sequence

 In general, $\Aclass$-cellular approximations of objects need not exist.
 However, when $\loc{\Aclass}$ is generated by a set of objects and $\Derived$ is the derived category of an $\sphere$-algebra (or a graded ring) then $\Aclass$-cellular approximations exist for every object in $\Derived$.
 This follows from~\cite{Hirschhorn} (see also~\cite{FarjounBook} for cellular approximation in a topological setting).
 Note that if $\cell_\Aclass X$ can be formed for every $X$, then an object $C$ is $\Aclass$-cellular if and only if $\hom_\Derived^*(C,N)=0$ for every $\Aclass$-null object $N$ (see for example \cite{DwyerGreenlees}).

-The following proposition lists well known equivalent definitions of $\Aclass$-cellular approximation.
-Its proof is trivial and we list it simply for future reference. \begin{proposition} For a morphism $\eta:C \to X$ in $\Derived$ the following are equivalent: \begin{enumerate} \item $\eta$ is an $\Aclass$-equivalence and $C$ is $\Aclass$-cellular, \item the morphism $X \to \cone(\eta)$ is an $\Aclass$-nullification map, \item $C$ is $\Aclass$-cellular and $\cone(\eta)$ is $\Aclass$-null. \end{enumerate} \end{proposition}
+The following proposition records for future reference well known equivalent definitions of $\Aclass$-cellular approximation.
+Its proof is trivial and therefore omitted. \begin{proposition} For a morphism $\eta:C \to X$ in $\Derived$ the following are equivalent: \begin{enumerate} \item $\eta$ is an $\Aclass$-equivalence and $C$ is $\Aclass$-cellular, \item the morphism $X \to \cone(\eta)$ is an $\Aclass$-nullification map, \item $C$ is $\Aclass$-cellular and $\cone(\eta)$ is $\Aclass$-null. \end{enumerate} \end{proposition}

 We also record a well known principle of recognizing $\Aclass$-cellular objects.
-We note this principle in both in the setting of a derived category of an $\sphere$-algebra (Lemma~\ref{lem: Bounded above module spectrum is cellular pi_0-cellular}) and in that of a graded ring (Lemma~\ref{lem: Bounded above chain comples is cellular}).
-The proof of this principle, applicable for both cases, can be found, for example, in~\cite{ShamirEMSS}.
+We give this principle in both in the setting of a derived category of an $\sphere$-algebra (Lemma~\ref{lem: Bounded above module spectrum is cellular pi_0-cellular}) and in that of a graded ring (Lemma~\ref{lem: Bounded above chain comples is cellular}).
+The proof of this principle, applicable for both cases, can be found for example in~\cite{ShamirEMSS}.